vzagaevschi/Data-Analysis-Portfolio/README.md

 ## Project 4: SpaceX Landing Prediction

 This is a data analysis project (refactoring of IBM Applied Data Science Capstone) that examines SpaceX's launch data.

+## Project 5: Customer segmentation

+This repository contains code and analysis for a customer segmentation project.
+The project aims to segment customers based on their attributes and behavior, and provide insights to help businesses make informed decisions.

 ## Code